SwapnilSilam/sanvaad/README.md

 ## Trying to integrate
 1. Screen Sharing

-## Intruction to run this project locally
+## Instructions to run this project locally
 1. Once cloned this project and open 'savaan-ui' in VSCode.
 2. Type "npm install"
 3. Go to PeerJs Server GitHub page (https://github.com/peers/peerjs-server) and go through ReadMe file.
 Install PeerJs server locally and run local peer server on port 3001.